The-Ofek-Foundation/blog/_posts/2015-12-10-tic-tac-toe-ai-with-depth-first-search.md

 This recursive method does the following:

-1. **Check if the game is over** -- if either player won or if the board is fully filled
+1. **Check if the game is over**—if either player won or if the board is fully filled
  - If so, return the result of the game

 2. **Iterate through all board squares**